whitenight-89/Logger/README.md

 # Logger
+WORK IN PROGRESS

+Custom built logger.

-Allows you to log methods, boundmethods or entire classes
+Allows you to log methods, boundmethods or entire classes.